7Block Labs

 Week 1

-• Enable PreventLateQuorum and increase votingDelay to create a robust snapshot; raise proposalThreshold for treasury actions. (docs.openzeppelin.com)
+• Enable PreventLateQuorum and increase the votingDelay to capture a reliable snapshot.
+Additionally, we should elevate the proposalThreshold for treasury actions. (docs.openzeppelin.com)

 Week 2